openebs-archive/openebs-docs/docs/setupstoragepools.md

 ```
 Edit *openebs-config.yaml* file to include disk details associated to each node in the cluster which you are using for creating the OpenEBS cStor Pool.
 Replace the disk names under *diskList* section, which you can get from running *kubectl get disks* command.
 Once it is modified, you can apply the YAML.
 This will create cStor Storage Pool on each Nodes.

 For example, you have a 3 Node cluster.
 Each Node have 2 disks each.
-So if you select these disks in the above YAML, it will create a cStor Pool on each Node by using the disks attached to each Node.
+So if you select these disks in the above sample YAML, it will create a cStor Pool on each Node by using the disks attached to each Node.

 ### By Using Auto Method

-In auto pool creation method, you don't have to select the disks and it will create a cStor pool using the disks detected by [Node Disk Manager](/docs/next/architecture.html#cstor).
+In auto pool creation method, you don't have to select the disks and it will create a cStor pool using the disks detected by NDM.
 You can create a YAML file named *openebs-config.yaml* and add below contents to it and then apply the YAML for creating storage pool with striped manner.

 ```
 ---